Norinco Type 63

 sales have been made; it differs (for game purposes) only in the engine used and

 the size of the fuel tanks.
-An
+The

-It is otherwise identical to the Type 89 ACV.
+identical to the Type 89 ACV.

 The Type 89